sanjay7178/cc-doc/content/en/docs/tutorials/deployment.md

 ### Workflow to update

 This example assumes the DB and job archive versions did not change.
+In case the new binary requires a newer database or job archive version [read here](/docs/tutorials/migration) how to migrate to newer versions.

 * Stop systemd service:
 ```sh
 sudo systemctl stop clustercockpit.service